petitparser/dart-petitparser/README.md

 ### History

 PetitParser was originally implemented in [Smalltalk](https://www.lukas-renggli.ch/smalltalk/helvetia/petitparser).
-Later on, as a mean to learn these languages, I reimplemented PetitParser in [Java](https://github.com/petitparser/java-petitparser) and [Dart](https://github.com/petitparser/dart-petitparser).
+Later on, as a means to learn these languages, I reimplemented PetitParser in [Java](https://github.com/petitparser/java-petitparser) and [Dart](https://github.com/petitparser/dart-petitparser).
 The implementations are very similar in their API and the supported features.
-If possible, the implementations adopt best practises of the target language.
+If possible, the implementations adopt best practices of the target language.

 ### License